 Our family has long been a proponent of non-candy treats, even before Q was diagnosed with diabetes.
 We have fun picking out non-candy toys and trinkets to hand out.
 And we usually stock up when leftovers are on deep discount the first week of November.

 That being said, we do not deprive our d-kid of candy.
 All things in moderation.
 It’s made a little easier with the insulin pump.
-And it’s even better when she adds the candy to a meal because it might not spike her as high.
+And it’s even better when he adds the candy to a meal because it might not spike blood sugar as high.
 (Read the post Don’t Get Spooked…tips for navigating Halloween with type 1 diabetes or food allergies.)
 We even stash away high sugar candies like Skittles and Smarties to treat low blood sugars.

 So why do I think all of us d-moms and d-dads should support the Teal Pumpkin Project even though our kids with diabetes can eat candy (with insulin to cover it, of course!)?